Tax ticket sales based on event locationPrivate preview

 Tax codes can have a location requirement of:

-: The tax code doesn’t support a performance location.
+optional: You can pass a performance location.required: You must pass a performance location.not supported: The tax code doesn’t support a performance location.

-Apply tax locations
+Apply performance locations

 You must pass all the required data within the tax calculation API call.
-In this example, you calculate the taxes for a customer based in Ireland who buys a ticket for an event at your tax location in Greenleaf Park in Boulder, Colorado.
+In this example, you calculate the taxes for a customer based in Ireland who buys a ticket for an event at your performance location in Greenleaf Park in Boulder, Colorado.

 Common mistake

-error code, prompt your customer to check the address they entered for accuracy and completeness.
+If the calculation endpoint returns a customer_ error code, prompt your customer to check the address they entered for accuracy and completeness.

 Apply the calculation result to a payment